Adele Skyfall wins best song Oscar

 The awards moderator later apologised for the interruption.

 When asked if they recorded the song in 10 minutes, Adele said: "It was two studio sessions.
 It was a bit longer than that.
 We're good but we're not that good.
-Sorry."'Dark and moody'
+Sorry."

 While Skyfall missed out on a number one in the official UK singles chart, the track topped the iTunes chart within 10 hours of being released on 5 October 2012.